bradcar/MicroPython_BMPxxx/README.md

 * SDI/SDA: I2C SDA (pin 4 of 9 pin connector)

 ## License Information
 This product is open source.
 Please review the LICENSE.md file for license information.
-* istributed as-is; no warranty is given.
+* distributed as-is; no warranty is given.

 ## Todos
-* debug bmp581 class and bmp585 subclass next
+* test/debug bmp585 subclass after delivery of bmp585 on 19-Nov-2024.